-There are countless studies that demonstrate the positive effects of prayer within the physical/mental health of an individual who is struggle with stress, depression or anxiety.
+There are countless studies that demonstrate the positive effects of prayer within the physical/mental health of an individual who is struggling with stress, depression, or anxiety.
 Peter Boelens, a Doctor in Vicksburg, Mississippi, conducted studies on the positive effects of prayer.

 “For one hour a week for six weeks, 27 men and women engaged in person-to-person prayer sessions during which they prayed with a Christian minister without making any physical contact.
 They prayed for forgiveness, and they prayed for god to heal their stresses.

 Everyone in the study met the DSM criteria for depressive disorder, and many of them had anxiety too.
 At the end of six weeks, their self-reported scores on the Hamilton Rating Scales for Depression and Anxiety had all gone down.
 They also showed increases on a “Life Orientation Test” that tests for optimism and a “Daily Spiritual Experiences Scale,” compared to a control group who received no intervention at all.”